Is Measles Contagious?

 Measles is a highly contagious viral disease that is spread through the air by respiratory droplets, or by coming in contact with nasal discharge/mucous of an infected person.
 Measles is most contagious during the three days before the rash appears.
 The rash usually begins around the face and neck, and works its way down the body, with increasing lesions often seen on the face and trunk.
 The rash lasts 3-7 days and fades from the body in the order in which it appeared.
 The fever can linger two or three more days, and the cough as long as 10 days after the rash subsides.1

-The majority of measles cases in the U.S. resolve without complication, though serious complications can occur.4 According to the CDC, Americans born before 1957 have naturally acquired immunity to measles.4 Infants born to mothers, who have had measles and acquired natural antibodies, benefit from a passive maternal immunity passed on to them by their mothers to protect them as newborns.
+The majority of measles cases in the U.S. resolve without complication, though serious complications can occur.4 According to the CDC, Americans born before 1957 have naturally acquired immunity to measles.5 Infants born to mothers, who have had measles and acquired natural antibodies, benefit from a passive maternal immunity passed on to them by their mothers to protect them as newborns.
 There also is evidence that unvaccinated mothers, who have recovered from measles, can pass short-term measles immunity to their infants when they breastfeed their babies.6 Research on maternal antibodies found that infants born to mothers who were vaccinated against measles had lower levels of maternal antibodies and lost them sooner in comparison to infants born to mothers who had developed natural immunity from prior infection.
 As a result, most babies born to vaccinated mothers may be at a greater risk of developing measles due to the poor quality and shorter duration of maternal antibodies.7 8

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Measles and the Measles vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.